kimsagha/NLP_Topic_Extraction/README.md

 # NLP Project
 ## Topic extraction
 The purpose of this project is to classify news articles by which topic they belong to via topic extraction.
+The use of 4 different models was explored for this purpose.

 ### Data
 - The data set was downloaded from Kaggle at: https://www.kaggle.com/snapcrack/all-the-news?select=articles3.csv